awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.md

 ## Viewing and Listing Database Log Files<a name="USER_LogAccess.Procedural.Viewing"></a>

 You can view database log files for your DB engine by using the Amazon RDS console\.
-You can list what log files are available for download or monitoring by using the Amazon RDS CLI or APIs\.
+You can list what log files are available for download or monitoring by using the AWS CLI or Amazon RDS API\.

 **Note**
  If you cannot view the list of log files for an existing Oracle DB instance, reboot the instance to view the list\.